NATIONAL END-OF-LIFE DOULA ALLIANCE (NEDA)

 Meet the Experts

 Looking for more in-depth information to strengthen and build your practice?
 Let us help.
-Become a NEDA member at any level to receive e-invitations to participate in our interactive online learning webinars and get links to pre-recorded past webinars.
+Become a NEDA member as a doula, doula trainer, or doula/trainer combo to receive e-invitations to participate in our interactive online learning webinars and get links to the recordings.
 In our Member-only webinars we explore critical aspects of providing quality doula care.
 You will receive an email with the log-in information and a follow-up email with the link to the recording.
 We also post this info in our Members-only Facebook group.
 We welcome your questions and ideas for topics and people to interview—send them to us here.

 ABOUT